 Things you should know before Trading with Bitcoin

 What is Bitcoin?

-Bitcoin, which emerged in 2009, is a type of digital currency.
+Bitcoin is a type of digital currency that emerged in 2009.
 It operates on the Bitcoin Protocol web protocol, a system that provides full assurance of immutability and decentralisation.
 This is why every transaction of any kind is recorded in a public ledger called the blockchain.
 The Bitcoin protocol also provides the mechanism for online transactions and for agreeing on a shared ledger – the “blockchain” – with other nodes in a distributed network that is overseen by a computer program.
 It is like a central computer with all the processing power to ensure the integrity of the system.
 A virtual currency is a type of digital currency which runs on a software protocol – known as a blockchain’s “code’ – which is the basis for creating transactions.

 Bitcoin is working with many banks and payment processors to offer more convenient and faster transaction methods for consumers, which may include sending the coins to a loved one, or from overseas to a trusted bank account.

 • Mining — The process of using complex calculations to solve complicated math problems to earn new bitcoins.